-- Provide assessment training for new faculty at September Institute. - Plan 2012-13 ISLO assessment activities. - Develop a survey to follow up on the findings from the CIRP and NSSE. - Track "closing the loop" activities at the program level. - Follow the work of the statewide Learning Outcomes and Assessment Task Force.
-The Director of Assessment is a member of the task force. - Review and discuss state- and national-level accountability trends and the potential impact for OIT. - Join with the General Education Advisory Council to review and recommend changes in general education requirements as appropriate. - Continue work with Student Affairs to coordinate other assessments on campus.
+- Provide assessment orientation for new faculty at September Institute. - Provide training for new assessment coordinators. - Plan 2013-14 ISLO assessment activities. - Track continuous improvement activities at the program level. - Follow the work of the statewide Learning Outcomes and Assessment Task Force.
+The Director of Assessment is a member of the task force. - Follow the work of the Oregon Tech Degree Qualifications Profile campus team. - Review and discuss state- and national-level accountability trends and the potential impact for Oregon Tech. - Join with the General Education Advisory Council to review and recommend changes in general education requirements as appropriate. - Continue work with Student Affairs to coordinate other assessments on campus.